Ethics in Human Research

 Visit the link above if you are planning on running an experiment that is controlled by a computer.
 Requirements for building an online survey or questionnaire

 Visit the link above if you are planning on implementing an online survey or questionnaire.
-Blank research poster presentation template
+Poster Template

 The above link provides general guidance in APA formatting.
 Converting PowerPoint Poster Presentations to PDF for printing